Weaning or stopping breastfeeding

 - Don't tolerate pain.
 It reduces milk production.
 There are painkillers and antipyretics compatible with lactation.

 - Warning!
-Pseudoephedrine reduces milk production.
+Pseudoephedrine may reduce milk production.
 It is used in the treatment of colds, for example, in powders or tablets with other components.
 Therefore, double-check the composition of medicines.

 - Herbal teas and herbal medicines are NOT EQUALLY compatible with lactation.
 They also should be checked for compatibility with breastfeeding.
 Not all herbal remedies are research-proven.